-At supper the Prince placed Miss Flora at his right hand, always paying her the greatest respect, wherever she was, and always rising up whenever she entered the room, and Mrs M'Donald at his left.
-He made a plentiful supper, eating four eggs, some collops, bread, and butter; he drank two bottles of beer at supper, and then calling for a bumper of brandy, he drank "health and prosperity to his landlord and landlady, and better times to us all;" and after supper, smoaked a pipe.
+At supper the Prince placed Miss Flora at his right hand, (always paying her the greatest respect wherever she was, and always rising up whenever she entered the room) and Mrs. M'Donald at his left.
+He made a plentiful supper, eating four eggs, some collops, bread and butter, drank two bottles of small beer at supper, and then calling for a bumper of brandy, he drank "Health and prosperity to his landlord and landlady, and better times to us all:" and after supper, smoaked a pipe.
 He smoaked for society, and kept the same pipe till it was as black as ink, and worn, or broken to the very stump.
-After drinking a few glasses of wine, and finishing their pipes, the Prince went to bed.
+After drinking a few glasses of wine and finishing their pipes, the Prince went to bed.

-When the Prince and Kingsborough were going from Mongstod to Kingsborough, the Prince said, he proposed going to the laird of M'Leod's, as being a place the government people would not suspect; but Kingsborough would not agree to that, and gave some of his reasons to support his opinion: "What," says the Prince, "do you think that M'Leod, to his former doings, would add that of thirsting after my blood?-I am not certain of that," Kingsborough, "but I have received a letter from the laird of M'Leod, wherein he desires me to deliver you up, if you should fall into my way; and says, I should thereby do a service to my country."
+When the Prince and Kingsborough were going from Mongstod Kingsborough, the Prince said, proposed going to the laird of M'Leod's, as being a place the government people would not suspect; but Kingsborough would not agree to that, and gave some of his reasons to support his opinion: "What, (says the Prince) do you think that M'Leod, to his former doings, would add that of thirsting after my blood?
+I am not certain of that, replied Kingsborough, but I have received a letter from the laird of M'Leod, wherein he desires me to deliver you up, if you should fall into my way; and said, I should thereby do a service to my country."
 The Prince thereupon dropt that project, and said, "I hope M'Leod will live to see his mistake."
-Some time after this, the laird of M'Leod asked for the letter again; but Kingsborough absolutely refused to give it to him, and farther said, "he would keep that to shew what part M'Leod acted."
+Some time after this, the laird of M'Leod asked for the letter again; but Kingsborough absolutely refused to give it to him, and farther said, "He would keep that to shew what part M'Leod acted from under M'Leod's own hand."

-Kingsborough, amongst other things, asked the Prince, "If he looked upon George Murray to have acted a treacherous part?" he said "he hoped not."
+Kingsborough, amongst other things, asked the Prince, "If he looked upon lord George Murray to have acted a treacherous part," the Prince said, "He hoped not."

-Kingsborough also said to him, he could not remember or conceive, what it was that brought him that day to Mongstod, (Sir Alexander's house) for he had no manner of business there, nor owed any visit.
-"I will tell you," said the Prince, "you could not avoid going, for I have been the particular care of Providence, and that sent you hither to save me; there being no other person decreed to do it."
+Kingsborough also said to the Prince, I cannot remember or conceive, what it was that brought me that day to Mongstod, (sir Alexander's house) for I had no manner of business there, nor owed any visit.
+I'll tell you, said the Prince, "You could not avoid going, for I have been the particular care of Providence, and that sent you hither to save me; there being no other person else decreed to do it."

-After the Prince was gone to bed, Mrs MacDonald desired Miss Flora to relate his adventures, as far as she knew of them; which she did.
-And when she had concluded her story, Mrs M'Donald asked her, "What was become of the boatmen who brought them to that island?"
-She replied, "they went back again directly for South Uist;-that was wrong," says Mrs M'Donald, "for you should have kept them on this side for some time, at least till he had got farther from his pursuers."
+After the Prince was gone to bed, Mrs MacDonald desired Miss Flora to relate the Prince's adventures, as far as she knew of 'em; which she did, and when she had concluded her story; Mrs M'Donald asked her, "What was become of the boatmen who brought 'em to that island?"
+Miss replied, "They went back again directly for South Uist;" That was wrong, says Mrs M'Donald, for you should have kept them on this side for some time, at least, till the Prince could have got farther from his pursuers."